Kurt Cobain’s Mosrite Gospel Mark IV

-Kurt had only one Gospel, and this is a beyond rare guitar.
-Loretta sent me a nice letter (…) she had sent me some sales literature of another Gospel, but could find no history of ever having made one based on the Mark IV guitar.
-Kurt’s Gospel had a letter from Mosrite with it, that was written to the person it was built for. [kurtsequipment.com]
+Kurt had only one Gospel, and this is beyond a rare guitar.
+Loretta sent me a nice letter (…) she had sent me some sales literature of another Gospel but could find no history of ever having made one based on the Mark IV guitar.
+Kurt’s Gospel had a letter from Mosrite with it, that was written to the person it was built for.kurtsequipment.com

 It seems, based on photos, that the guitar was used from around when Nirvana returned to touring, after a short break, circa mid-August 1990.
-It was subsequentially seen on a few gigs that the band did in the UK later that year, and with the return to the States, and beginning of 1991, the Mosrite basically disappeared (below – video of Nirvana’s rehearsal circa late 1990; Kurt playing the Mosrite)
+It was subsequentially seen on a few gigs that the band did in the UK later that year, and with the return to the States, and the beginning of 1991, the Mosrite basically disappeared (below – video of Nirvana’s rehearsal circa late 1990; Kurt playing the Mosrite)

 The Guitar Now

 Kurt, for some reason, ended up selling the guitar to a pawn shop in LA, presumably sometime in early to mid-1991.
 Coincidentally, the person who purchased the guitar from that same shop shortly after Kurt had sold it, has an account on Steel Guitar Forums and has made a post detailing his experience (below is a summary, please read the full post for more details).